alberehap/Project-ML/README.md

 HDBSCAN / Agglomerative – Hierarchical density-based clustering or fallback

-Parameter Tuning
+## Parameter Tuning:

-Finds optimal parameters for each model using Silhouette Score:
+### Finds optimal parameters for each model using Silhouette Score:

 K for K-Means